TAMPA, Fla. (AP) — Tom Brady, who won a record seven Super Bowls for New England and Tampa, has announced his retirement.

 “I think I’ve been on the record dozens of times saying there’s no quarterback I’d rather have than Tom Brady, and I still feel that way,” Belichick said in 2021 — shortly before Tampa Bay, with Brady, came to New England and beat the Patriots in a game dubbed “The Return.”
 “I was very lucky to have Tom as the quarterback, to coach him, and he was as good as any coach could ever ask for.”

-Brady has won three NFL MVP awards, been a first-team All-Pro three times and selected to the Pro Bowl 15 times.
+Brady has won three NFL MVP awards, has been a first-team All-Pro three times and was selected to the Pro Bowl 15 times.

-Brady and supermodel Gisele Bündchen finalized their divorce this past fall, during the Bucs’ season.
+Brady and model Gisele Bündchen finalized their divorce this past fall, during the Bucs’ season.
 It ended a 13-year marriage between two superstars who respectively reached the pinnacles of football and fashion.